LiDAR TAKES A

 A TEAM TO DREAM OF

-Oryx employs an elite team of physicists, optical engineers, analog designers, software developers, antenna designers, and signal processing experts.
+Oryx employs an elite team of physicists, optical engineers, analog designers, software developers, hardware engineers, antenna designers, and signal processing experts.
 Its two founders had already turned daring ideas into a commercial success.
 CEO Rani Wellingstein has sold his last venture, Intucell, to Cisco; VP R&D David Ben-Bassat has sold his, RFWaves, to Vishay.
 The company is backed by Bessemer Venture Partners, Third Point Ventures, WRV, Union Tech Ventures, Maniv & Trucks VC.

 For all the updates about Oryx, join our mailing list